 This jacket features a stand-up collar with no lapel and is worn with a Mandarin-collared shirt.
-Hint: This combo provides a sneaky way to avoid wearing a tie.
+(Hint: This combo provides a sneaky way to avoid wearing a tie.)

 The most formal choice and the collar style most often worn with tuxedo jackets, this stand-up collar has downward points.

 This collar stands up around the neck and is the most contemporary-style tuxedo shirt.
-If ties remind you of a hangman's noose, you'll love this option, since you can wear it without a tie.

 This resembles a standard button-front shirt but features a wide division between points in front.
 The wider collar looks great with a Euro tie or a standard necktie tied in a Windsor knot.